saeedbala1995/Hydrodynamic-Pressure-Predictor/README.md

 ## Usage

-To use the Hydrodynamic Pressure Predictor package, follow these steps:
+To use the HydroPressPredictor, follow these steps:

 1. Ensure you have Python installed on your system.
 2. Install the required packages by running: